microsoft/aksworkshop/_entries/03 Intermediate Challenges.md

 You have been given a number of potential areas to work on to improve the application.

 > **Note** Some of those challenges would require you to re-provision the AKS cluster.
 We hope that you have already documented and saved the Kubernetes YAML files to enable you to quickly get back on track.
 Otherwise, have a look at using something like `kubectl get all --export=true --all-namespaces -o yaml > export.yaml`.
-If you try to `kubectl apply -f export.yaml`, your mileage may vary, be careful.
+If you try to restore using `kubectl apply -f export.yaml`, your mileage may vary, be careful.

 ***Each challenge, successfully implemented counts for 5 points.***